-Abel & Cole's new cookbook, How To Eat Brilliantly Every Day is all about easy and accessible cooking that places ingredient seasonality at the heart of each recipe.
+Abel & Cole’s cookbook, How To Eat Brilliantly Every Day, is all about easy and accessible cooking that places ingredient seasonality at the heart of each recipe.
 With autumn now firmly underway, we caught up with Jassy Davis, one of the food writers behind the book, to hear about her five favourite ingredients to use at this time of year.
-We've also shared a little sneak peek of some of the recipes in the book that use the ingredients on Jassy's list, just in case you weren't yet convinced that this is the cookbook to help you cook with the seasons.
+We’ve also shared a little sneak peek of some of the recipes in the book that use the ingredients on Jassy’s list, just in case you weren’t yet convinced that this is the cookbook to help you cook with the seasons.

 If there’s one thing Abel & Cole has given me, it’s the ability to spot a squash at 20 paces.
 Onion, harlequin, gem, crown prince, acorn, butternut, spaghetti – squash identification is my pub quiz area of expertise.
 The first squash of the season is pattipan, arriving in August and signalling the end of summer.
 After that, it’s riot of greens, golds and oranges, knobbly skins and smooth, velvety flesh.
 Squash soup is my favourite: I like to sweat chunks of unpeeled squash in a pan with onions and butter, then add in whatever flavours I fancy most that day.
 A curryish mix of cumin, garam masala, chilli and coconut milk.
 Or miso, ginger and sesame.
 Blitzed till smooth and with lots of buttered bread for dunking, it’s my perfect autumn lunch.

 A great idea for using squash from How To Eat Brilliantly Every Day: